MRWilliamsGit/InvestmentInsight/README.md

     1) Users input a stock ticker and the model will compile relevant news threads regarding that stock to curate a generative summary

-    2) Sentiment analysis will label the news aggregation as postive, negative, or uncertain
+    2) Sentiment analysis will label the news aggregation as positive, negative, or uncertain

     3) Given that non-consensus investing yields superior returns, the platform will generate a buy reommendation when the sentiment is negative, a sell signal when the sentiment is negative, and do nothing when the sentiment is uncertain